 As mentioned above who is doing the comparing is a big factor.
 A comparison from one person might not mean anything compared to one from someone else.

 Being compared to siblings is a common form of comparison.

 I’ve seen a lot of family angst over this one.
 A sister who has been told repeatedly through her life that she should be more like her prettier, friendlier sister.
-A family member who was told she wasn’t as smart of her older sibling.
+A family member who was told she wasn’t as smart as her older sibling.

 And that’s before we start messing with the whole ‘who’s the favorite’ debacle.
 I’ve seen family members get bent out of shape because someone else is the favorite (or at least perceived as the favorite).

 Personally, I can’t relate to playing favorites.
 Growing up it seemed my brother and I were both in the doghouse most of the time, so there didn’t seem to be a favorite!

 Though you may have struggled with sibling rivalry and been compared to a sibling growing up, as an adult (and this post is aimed at adults, not children) then you are now in the driver’s seat.
 You are in control of your own life.